Commercial & Corporate Law

 Foreign Investor Guide to Company Formation in Turkey

-Turkey has become an attractive destination for foreign investors with its geo-strategic location, qualified workforce, and growing domestic market.
-The number of foreign-capital companies in tourism, real estate, technology, and services sectors, particularly in Antalya, continues to rise.
-While the company formation process for foreigners in Turkey runs relatively orderly and quickly, choosing the right company structure and meeting compliance obligations fully prevents tax, legal, and operational issues later.
-This guide explains basic steps and key considerations.
+Turkey has become an attractive destination for foreign investors thanks to its geo-strategic location, qualified workforce, and growing domestic market.
+The number of foreign-capital companies in tourism, real estate, technology, and services sectors — particularly in Antalya — continues to rise.
+While the company formation process for foreigners in Turkey runs relatively quickly and predictably, choosing the right corporate structure and meeting all compliance obligations from the outset prevents tax, legal, and operational problems down the line.
+This guide explains the basic steps and key considerations.

 General Framework of Foreign Investment

-Turkey generally encourages foreign investment; under the direct foreign investment law, foreign-capital companies receive equal treatment with Turkish companies.
-In this framework, foreign investors may:
+Turkey actively encourages foreign investment.
+Under the Direct Foreign Investment Law (Law No. 4875), foreign-capital companies receive equal treatment with Turkish companies.
+Within this framework, foreign investors may:

 - Establish 100% foreign-capital companies,